Cl4sm/Cl4sm.github.io/_includes/blog/2025-08-14_defcon_finals_mcp.md

 # MCP is too much for me
 One of my teammates, `mahaloz`, had set up an [IDA MCP server](https://github.com/mrexodia/ida-pro-mcp) for a different challenge, `viper`, but hadn't had much luck in using it; however, some others were having success with pasting raw decompilation and instructions into the GPT console (lol).
-The team Blue Water also solved two Live CTF challenges with agents that were just running in the background.
+The team `Blue Water` also `solved two Live CTF challenges` with agents that were just running in the background.
 Though less complex than most other DEF CON challenges, it was part of the inspiration for trying it myself.

-We were about to have a team meeting, so I made a quick Docker container to run the challenge so I didn't destroy my normal environment and brought up my own IDA MCP + Cursor (`GPT-5` had just come out and had a bunch of free tokens available through Cursor) to let it run on a partially reversed `"ico"` with the initial prompt:
+We were about to have a team meeting, so I made a quick Docker container to run the challenge so I didn't destroy my normal environment and brought up my own `IDA MCP server` + `Cursor` (`GPT-5` had just come out and had a bunch of free tokens available through `Cursor`) to let it run on a partially reversed `"ico"` with the initial prompt:

 > You are the most amazing reverse engineer I've ever met.
 > Use the Ida pro MCP to interact and reverse the binary.